 Before the fierce battle begins, let’s introduce the two opponents and what this fight is all about.

 As mentioned in previous articles on our blog, SFTP is a file transfer protocol used to store and share files securely (you can read more about it here).
 If you’d like to use SFTP, there are essentially two options: you can either embark on a self-setup path, or you can use a fully managed SFTP or SFTP as a service.
-While it is possible to set up your own SFTP, should you really do so?
-Managing and maintaining your own SFTP could turn out to be a weary task, but is utilizing a managed SFTP service worth the price?

 This leads us to our two opponents in tonight's match: In the blue corner, with vast experience and an increasing number of customers is the fully managed SFTP as a service.
 In the red corner is the DIY method with tons of self-confidence.